NethermindEth/juno/docs/docs/faq.md

 </details>

 <details>
-  <summary>How can I view Juno's logs when running in Docker?</summary>
+  <summary>How can I view Juno logs from Docker?</summary>

-To view Juno's logs in Docker, use the following command:
+You can view logs from the Docker container using the following command:

 ```bash
 docker logs -f juno